LindySez | Recipes

 Cauliflower chunks in a food processor ready to process into rice.

-1. You can make cauliflower rice with a box grater, but I find using a mini food processor is much easier.
+1. While a box grater works, I find a mini food processor much easier

 Perfectly rices cauliflower rice in the bowl of a mini-processor.